Legality

 Article summary

 Yes.
-Electronic signatures are generally legally binding and recognized under the Electronic Signatures in Global and National Commerce Act (ESIGN) and Uniform Electronic Transactions Act (UETA).
-According to these acts, an electronic signature is defined as an “electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.”
+Electronic signatures are generally legally binding under the Electronic Signatures in Global and National Commerce Act (ESIGN) and Uniform Electronic Transactions Act (UETA).
+These acts define an electronic signature as “electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.”

-Nevertheless, electronic signature laws contain exceptions for certain documents, like wills and trusts, that must be signed in person.
+Nevertheless, electronic signature laws contain exceptions for certain documents, like wills and trusts, that generally must be signed by hand.
 If you have any questions about the legal effect of using electronic signatures to sign a particular document in your jurisdiction, you should consult with an attorney.

 What kinds of documents should not be signed electronically?